emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 |:--:|
 | *Figure 1: Supply chain* |

+PCC receives orders from retailer.
+PCC prepares orders and retailer picks them from PCC's warehouse.
+PCC and retailer has a 99% service level agreement which is at least 99 of 100 orders should be satisfied within 7 days.
+Therefore, PCC carries safety stock to be able to meet retailers service level requirement.

+PCC receives a purchase plan from retailer and prepares a production plan by product and week.

+Both milk and dark chocolates are sold to retailer at $2.25 per unit and their profit margins are 56% and 68%, respectively.

-PCC's objective is to identify inventory management policy to maximize their profit.
+PCC's objective is to identify production and inventory management policy to maximize their profit.

 ## Historical Data